lizmat/articles/dont-fear-the-grepper-2.md

 What happens under the hood, is that whatever you've given as argument to `grep`, will have its `.ACCEPTS` method called repeatedly for all values given.
 And since we've given a piece of code as the argument, it will call the `.ACCEPTS` method on the underlying `Callable` object.
 And `.ACCEPTS` method on a `Callable` object will execute the code with the given argument, and return whatever the result was of executing the code.
 Which is then interpreted by the `grep` logic to include the value (trueish) or not (not-trueish).

-In pseudo-code, you could think of the above code as:
+Being very verbose, you could think of the above code doing:
 ```
 my @result;
 my $grepper = * %% 2;